gcftaskforce/kdb-site-cms/README.md

 Timestamps indicating when a field was last changed must be maintained.
 Timestamps for all translations must likewise be maintained.

+Note that timestamps were implemented in mid 2016.
+All extant data was timestamped `2016-01-01 00:00` at that time.

 ### Citations

 For data fields that are cited, client must be able to edit the citation content (HTML).
 Citations are not translated.
 Changes to citations do not affect the underlying entity's timestamp.